-- HVAC: HVAC has demand for the generator to run. - House & Chassis Batteries: Low Battery has demand for the generator to run. - House & Chassis Voltage Readout: Displays the current battery voltages. - Duration: Displays how long the generator has been running.
+- HVAC: HVAC has demand for the generator to run. - House & Chassis Batteries: Low Battery has demand for the generator to run. - House & Chassis Voltage Readout: Displays the current battery voltages. - Duration: Displays how long the generator has been running (generator run time).